 Most people think of federal criminals as people who want to commit crimes and go out of their way to do so.
-However, sometimes people commit white collar federal crimes without even knowing that they are committing an offence.
-Here are five of the most common crimes people can commit, without malice, due to oversight, misinformation or neglect.
+However, sometimes people commit white-collar federal crimes without even knowing they are committing an offense.

 1. Insider Trading

 Bribery is when something is given to someone to influence the actions of someone.
-It’s fairly obvious that you shouldn’t bribe an elected official or judge to influence their decisions.
-However, it may be considered bribery if you offer an employee who tenders his or her resignation a week’s vacation at your vacation home if they only stay a few more weeks to give you time to find a replacement.
+It’s pretty obvious shouldn’t bribe an elected official or judge to influence their decisions.
+However, it may be considered bribery if you offer an employee who tenders their resignation a week’s vacation at your vacation home if they only stay a few more weeks to give you time to find a replacement.

 3. Copyright Infringement

-Forgery is when you artificially produce a copy of a document or the signature of someone else.
-If you’ve ever signed your boss’s name for a package delivery or a check he or she asked you to mail, you’ve committed an act of forgery by signing a name other than your own.
+Forgery is when you artificially produce a copy of a document or someone else’s signature.
+If you’ve ever signed your boss’s name for a package delivery or a check they asked you to mail, you’ve committed an act of forgery by signing a name other than your own.
 It’s a lot easier to do than most people think because there are instances where forgery comes up in everyday life without any consequences.
-As a rule, you should only sign documents under your own name.
+As a rule, you should only sign documents under your name.
 It isn’t worth the risk.

-Fraud happens when you try to deceive others, for financial or personal gain.
-And you don’t need to run a Ponzi scheme in order to commit fraud.
+Fraud happens when you try to deceive others for financial or personal gain.
+And you don’t need to run a Ponzi scheme to commit fraud.
 Most of us have committed fraud when we took credit, even partially, for someone else’s work.
-Maybe you worked on a project and, when your boss asked who’s idea it was, you took credit.
+Maybe you worked on a project and took credit when your boss asked whose idea it was.
 Small business owners and bookkeepers are particularly vulnerable to committing unintentional fraud.
 For example, you need to buy a new fridge for the employee break room after it unexpectedly stops working.
-You bring your fairly new fridge from home to the office, and then write off the nice new fridge you brought to your house.
+You bring your relatively new fridge from home to the office and then write off the nice new fridge you brought to your house.
 You’ve just committed fraud.
-Or perhaps you’re driving with a broken taillight, and you get rear-ended.
-You have your auto-insurance cover the fender-bender repair bill that also included the broken taillight.
-This is fraud, and you could find yourself in need of an insurance fraud lawyer if someone looks into this.
+Or perhaps you’re driving with a broken taillight and get rear-ended.
+You have your auto insurance cover the fender-bender repair bill, including the broken taillight.
+This is fraud; you could need an insurance fraud lawyer if someone looks into this.